 SANFORD SOVERHILL ATWOOD, Ph.D., Provost of the University and Professor of Plant Breeding.

-- CHARLES EDMUND PALM, Ph.D., Dean of the College of Agriculture and Professor of Entomology. - ARTHUR HOWARD PETERSON, M.A., Controller of the University, and Professor in Business Administration.
+- CHARLES EDMUND PALM, Ph.D., Dean of the College of Agriculture and Professor of Entomology. - THOMAS COBB WATKINS, Ph.D., Director of Resident Instruction and Professor of Economic Entomology.